The Utah Warriors have re-signed Josh Whippy for his fourth Major League Rugby season in 2021. The 30-year-old fullback/wing is 6’2″ and 215 lbs.

 Josh played with Park City Haggis in the USA Club 7s Nationals in 2019 and at the Rugbytown 7s for Tiger Rugby

 Josh’s and his twin brother Jared suffered broken legs in successive weeks for the Warriors in 2018.
-Both have since recovered with Jared returning to the team where he has not played since his injury in 2018.

-Whippy grew up in Suva, Fiji and moved to New Zealand where he played both basketball and rugby at Rangitoto College, and Church College of New Zealand.
+Whippy grew up in Suva, Fiji, and moved to New Zealand where he played both basketball and rugby at Rangitoto College, and Church College of New Zealand.
 In his senior year in high school, Josh spent a season in Utah with United, helping them win their first National Championship beating Highland in 2010.

-In 2011 Whippy joined the Brigham Young University squad, but his freshman season was cut short with injury.
+In 2011 Whippy joined the Brigham Young University squad, but his freshman season was cut short by injury.
 Joshua then went on a two-year mission to the Republic of Kiribati.
 His first assignment was on the outer island of Aranuka.
 After six months he was reunited with his brother Jared to serve on South Tarawa.

 After serving on the mission, Josh returned to BYU to play both football and rugby.
 In the latter, he was instrumental in gaining National Championships.
 He also received USA Rugby All-American honors in 2014 and 2015.

 Most recently, Josh has been a part of the Utah Select 7s team that won back to back National Club 7s titles and was named team MVP for the 2017 season.